- Our Community

 He has served as a member of the board of the European Marketing Confederation

-Meet The Marketing Institute’s Board of Directors, a body of suitably experienced business and marketing leaders who together carry fiduciary and governance responsibilities, and a duty to protect the interests of the Institute.
+The Marketing Institute of Ireland CLG’s Board of Directors together carry fiduciary and governance responsibilities, and a duty to protect the interests of the Institute.

 DAVID FIELD, NON-EXECUTIVE DIRECTOR

-With almost two decades experience in the marketing profession, David Field has established his career with top brand names.
-Most recently as marketing director with luxury retailer Brown Thomas, he had previously led the repositioning strategy at Eason where he was head of marketing, ecommerce and innovation.
-Under his guidance, Eason transformed and modernised as the almost 200 year old brand introduced a loyalty programme, online initiatives and a rebrand across the business.
+David Field is Commercial Trading Director with Eason.
+With two decades experience in the marketing profession, David has established his career with top brand names.
+He was previously marketing director with luxury retailer Brown Thomas.
+Before that he was Head of Marketing and Retail Development at Eason, where he led a repositioning strategy which transformed and modernised the brand.
 Prior to that, David was director of retail operations and marketing at Fresh, the good food market.
-He has also worked with Glanbia and spent a significant period with Superquinn in a number of positions across project management, category management and business development.
+He has also worked with Glanbia as Product Group Manager, and spent a significant period with Superquinn in a number of positions across project management, category management and business development.
 David holds a Postgraduate Diploma in Entrepreneurial Studies from Smurfit Business School and a Bachelor of Arts degree from University College Dublin.